astrotime/timenomad_app/collections/_posts/2019-07-05-gemstones-jewellery-sacred-geometry-circle.md

 ## Larimar — the stone of Atlantis

 This unique and rare gemstone was only recently found in the Dominican Republic.
 Larimar perfectly embodies mythological energies of the ocean and the sky, connecting its wearer directly to the mysteries of the lost continent of Atlantis.
+A Larimar necklace makes you feel exceedingly romantic and uplifted to the lofty celestial expanse riding on the fused forces of Uranus and Neptune.

 <div class="container post-pullout-box dark">
   <div class="row">